2353 (Ystrad Mynach) Squadron ATC

-2353 Squadron ATC is a squadron in the Air Training Corps based in Ystrad Mynach, Wales, UK.
+2353 Squadron ATC is a squadron in the Air Training Corps based in Cascade, Hengoed, Wales, UK.
 The squadron is part of No. 1 Welsh Wing ATC in the Wales and West region of the ATC.
 The squadron was founded on 4 September 1960.

 Activities

 Members of 2353 Squadron can enjoy all of the activities on offer from the ATC such flying, shooting and completing the Duke of Edinburgh's Award.

 Flying

 Cadets at 2353 Sqn are able to have Air Experience Flights with 1 AEF in MOD St. Athen in the Grob Tutor Aircraft.
 These flights usually last for 30 minutes and give the cadets an opportunity to experience flying.
 Cadets are also able to complete a range of gliding and flying awards from a pilot navigation scheme to pilot and gliding scholarships.

 Shooting

 Cadets have opportunities to fire the L144 A1, L98A2 GP Rifle, the L81A2, air rifles, along with 12 and 20 gauge shotgun during clay pigeon shooting.
 They will also be able to achieve marksmanship badges from "trained shot" to "competition Marksman" as well as competing in shooting competitions such as CISSAM or ISCRM.